Skip to main content

 What was a "pocket borough" in the 18th century?

-AA small market town trading goods stored in pockets and bags
+AA small market town where travelling merchants traded goods carried in bags

 BA constituency controlled by one wealthy family who chose the local MP

-CA borough that was officially exempt from paying taxation
+CA borough area that had been officially declared fully exempt from all taxation

 Explanation